-If your system is healthy and thriving, you can anticipate that at some point you will exceed your configured resources.
-If you add a Kafka broker to your cluster to handle increased demand, it is allocated new partitions (the same as any other broker), but it does not automatically share the load of existing partitions on other brokers.
-To redistribute the existing load between brokers, you must manually reassign partitions.
-The bin/kafka-reassign-partitions.sh script provides utilities to assist you.
+At some point you will likely exceed configured resources on your system.
+If you add a Kafka broker to your cluster to handle increased demand, new partitions are allocated to it (the same as any other broker), but it does not automatically share the load of existing partitions on other brokers.
+To redistribute the existing load among brokers, you must manually reassign partitions.
+You can do so using bin/kafka-reassign-partitions.sh script utilities.